DNN2LR: Interpretation-inspired Feature Crossing for Real-world Tabular Data: Experiments

-As shown in Fig. \ref{fig:params}, we illustrate the sensitivity of hyper-parameters in DNN2LR.
-First, we set $\varepsilon = 3N$, and investigate the performances of DNN2LR with varying quantile thresholds $\eta$ for filtering feasible features in the interpretation inconsistency matrix.
-According to the curves in Fig. \ref{fig:params}, the performances of DNN2LR are relatively stable, especially in the range of $\{3.3\%,1\%,0.33\%\}$.
+As shown in Fig. \ref{fig:params}, we illustrate the sensitivity of DNN2LR to hyper-parameters.
+First, we investigate the performances of DNN2LR with varying quantile thresholds $\eta$ for filtering feasible features in the interpretation inconsistency matrix.
+According to the curves in Fig. \ref{fig:params}, the performances of DNN2LR are relatively stable, especially in the range of $\{5\%,1\%,0.5\%\}$.
 The only exception is the Employee dataset, for it has only $9$ feature fields.
 If we set $\eta$ too small, we will have too little feasible features for generating cross features on Employee.
-Then, we set $\eta = 3.3\%$, and investigate the performances of DNN2LR with varying sizes $\varepsilon$ of candidate set.
-We can observe that, the curves are stable, and when we have larger $\varepsilon$, the performances of DNN2LR slightly increase.
+Then, we investigate the performances of DNN2LR with varying sizes $\varepsilon$ of candidate set.
+We can observe that, on datasets except Employee, the curves are stable when $\varepsilon \ge 2N$.
+And when we have larger $\varepsilon$, the performances of DNN2LR slightly increase.
+On Employee, with $\varepsilon = 5N$, we can have relative obvious performance improvement.
 On each dataset, with only $\varepsilon = 2N$ or $\varepsilon = 3N$, DNN2LR can outperform the complex DNN model, where $N$ is the size of the original feature fields.
 This makes the candidate size extremely small, comparing to the while set of possible cross feature fields.
-According to our observations, we set $\eta = 3.3\%$ and $\varepsilon = 3N$ as the optimal hyper-parameters in other experiments.
+According to our observations, we set $\eta = 5\%$ on all datasets, $\varepsilon = 5N$ on Employee, and $\varepsilon = 3N$ on other datasets as the optimal hyper-parameters in our experiments.